openid/OpenID4VCI/openid-connect-4-verifiable-credential-issuance-1_0.md

 Credential not cryptographically bound to the Subject's identifier (see (#credential-binding)), should be bound to the Subject of the credential based on the claims included in that credential.

 In claim-based binding, no cryptographic binding material is provided.
-Instead, the issued credential includes user claims that can be used by the Verifier to verify possession of the credential by requesting presentation of existing forms of physical or digial identification that includes the same claims (e.g., a driver's license in person, or an online ID verification service).
+Instead, the issued credential includes user claims that can be used by the Verifier to verify possession of the credential by requesting presentation of existing forms of physical or digial identification that includes the same claims (e.g., a driver's license or other ID cards in person, or an online ID verification service).

 ## Binding of the Credential without Cryptographic Binding nor Claim-based Binding {#no-binding}

-Some Issuers might choose issuing credentials without either cryptographic binding nor claim-based binding.
+Some Issuers might choose issuing bearer credentials without either cryptographic binding nor claim-based binding, because they are meant to be presented without proof of possession.

 One such use-case is low assurance credentials such as coupons or tickets.